 Pursuant to the Company's bylaws, the board of directors has fixed its membership at seven directors.
 Currently, there is one vacancy on the Company's board of directors, which resulted from the resignation on May 27, 2010 of Sidney Kirschner, formerly a Class II director.
 Mr. Kirschner's resignation was in response to a request from Wynnefield delivered pursuant to the 2008 Wynnefield Agreement that a sitting director who would not otherwise be up for reelection at the Company's 2010 annual meeting of stockholders resign in advance of such meeting.
-See "Voting Information - Possible Proxy Contest".
+As required by the 2008 Wynnefield Agreement, the vacancy resulting from Mr. Kirschner's resignation may only be filled by election of the Company's stockholders at the Company's annual meeting of stockholders for 2010.
+See "Voting Information - Wynnefield Proxy Contest".

 At the 2010 annual meeting, three Class I directors will be elected to hold office until the 2013 annual meeting of stockholders and one Class II director will be elected to hold office until the 2012 annual meeting of stockholders.
 The board of directors has nominated E. Randall Chestnut, William T. Deyo, Jr. and Richard L. Solar as Class I nominees for election to the board of directors and Sidney Kirschner as the sole Class II nominee for election to the board of directors.
+Each of the board's nominees has consented to serve and be named in this proxy statement and will serve as a director if elected, for his respective term and until his successor shall be elected and shall qualify, except as otherwise provided in the Company's bylaws.
 As discussed above, Messrs.
 Chestnut and Deyo presently serve on the Company's board, and Mr. Kirschner formerly served on the Company's board.